hujb2000/meteor-tutorial-angularjs/README.md

 3. We are using the $meteor service to bind out Tasks colection to our $scope.tasks variable.
 Now every change that will happen to each of those objects will by synced in real time across our stack.

+4. Adding  tasks with a form

+	ng-submit

+	ng-model

+	$scope.addTask